Belgrade Fortress: Classical Antiquity

 Belgrade Fortress is the core and the oldest section of the urban area of Belgrade.
 For centuries, the city population was concentrated only within the walls of the fortress, and thus the history of the fortress, until most recent times, reflects the history of Belgrade itself (see: Timeline of Belgrade history).
 The first mention of the city is when it was founded in the 3rd century BC as "Singidunum" by the Celtic tribe of Scordisci, who had defeated Thracian and Dacian tribes that previously lived in and around the fort.
 The city-fortress was later conquered by the Romans, was known as Singidunum and became a part of "the military frontier", where the Roman Empire bordered "barbarian Central Europe".
 Singidunum was defended by the Roman legion IV Flaviae, which built a fortified camp on a hill at the confluence of the Danube and the Sava rivers.
 In the period between 378 AD and 441 the Roman camp was repeatedly destroyed in the invasions by the Goths and the Huns.
 Legend says that Attila's grave lies at the confluence of the Sava and the Danube (under the fortress).
 In 476 Belgrade again became the border between the empires: the Western Roman Empire and Eastern Roman Empire (Byzantine Empire), and the Slav-Avar State in the north.

 The Celtic fortification was a primitive one, located on top of Terazije ridge, above the confluence of the Sava into the Danube, where the fortress still stands today.
-Celts also lived in small, open and fortified settlements around the fort, called opidums.
+Celts also lived in small, open and fortified settlements around the fort, called oppida.
 Since it is not known for sure where the Celtic fort was; some historians suggest that it was rather close to the necropolises in Karaburma and Rospi Ćuprija.
 Celtic settlements belonged to the La Tène culture.

 The original military camp was probably occupied by the soldiers from the Legio VIII Augusta from 46 AD to 69.
 Early Singidunum reached its height with the arrival of Legio IV Flavia Felix which was transferred to the city in 86 AD and remained there until the mid 5th century.
 The presence of Legio IV prompted the construction of a square-shaped castrum (fort), which occupied Upper Town of today's fortress.
 Construction began at the turn of the 2nd century AD as since the early 100s, Legio IV Flavia Felix became permanently stationed in Singidunum.
 At first, the fortress was set up as earthen bulwarks and wooden palisades, but soon after, it was fortified with stone as the first stone fort in Belgrade's history.
 The remains can be seen today near the northeastern corner of the acropolis.
 The legion also constructed a pontoon bridge over the Sava, connecting Singidunum with Taurunum.

 Rectangular castrum covered what is today the Upper Town and the Kalemegdan Park.
 The castrum had tall walls, built from the white Tašmajdan limestone and spread over the area of 16 ha to 20 ha, being shaped as an irregular rectangle (approximately 570 by 330 m).